 If viewers could inflict real pain on a character, Do Hwi would be black and blue and reduced to mincemeat by now.
 What the hell is she doing?
 How could she go to such lengths to win Jin Rok (or Jae Won), and appear to relish every moment of pain inflicted on Dok Mi?
 I seriously DO NOT GET.
 I often wondered how Do Hwi went all evil the moment she saw Dok Mi and the teacher being chummy, because mere jealousy isn’t enough to render someone so utterly devoid of empathy that she would destroy the life of a best friend over a guy.
 This leads me to no other conclusion than Do Hwi is made out of pure sociopathic evil and that makes me worried for Dok Mi’s wellbeing.
 It’s beyond vile that Do Hwi continues to seek out Dok Mi as this object for her to manipulate and take down.
 I know Jin Rok and Enrique are going to try and protect her, and perhaps good will come of this new twist in that Dok Mi can confront her past and move beyond it, but I still have this all-consuming desire to fillet Do Hwi and feed her to the fishes.

 I cannot get enough of Enrique and Dok Mi’s growing feelings for each other.
 His gift of the board game was epic, so Enrique and so perfect for Dok Mi.
-It allows her to imagination to travel outside, but doesn’t push her to do it like sending her tickets or activity passes to force her to leave.
+It allows her the imagination to travel outside but doesn’t push her to do it like sending her tickets or activity passes to force her to leave.
 Our KaeGeum may be pushy, but he’s starting to really absorb everything about Dok Mi and his parting gift to her incorporated the essence of both of them.
 Also – a handmade gift?
 So swoonworthy, as if this sweet guy needed to do anything more to make me love him.
 I also loved how he continues to support Jin Rok and give him chances to be with Dok Mi.
 The walk home when he held Do Hwi at bay so that Jin Rok and Dok Mi could have space to interact was the nicest thing ever.
 It’s so refreshing to see a male lead not only realize his own feelings but not act as if he’s feelings are the only thing that matters.

 Jin Rok is a wonderful guy as well, and his conversation with Dok Mi in the hallway about wanting to leave an imprint of himself in her life really encapsulated everything he’s done for her over the years.
 But like the hat that leaves a mark on the wall, ultimately that doesn’t matter if someone moves away from that location.
 He may have made his own memories of Dok Mi, but she hasn’t made any memories of him.
 With Enrique, all his memories on Seoul involve Dok Mi and he realizes that and absorbs its significance.
 His reluctance to leave speaks volumes about how she’s affected him in the short time he’s known her, with their relationship developing with equal parts push and pull.
 There is something about the possibility of separation that forces us to distill emotions and experiences into the essence of what it means.
 Dok Mi is not unaware of how Enrique has changed her, but she doesn’t have the courage to do anything about it.
 Enrique is not unaware of how Dok Mi has moved him, but he doesn’t have the courage to interject himself into her emotional world if it means hurting Jin Rok.